3ch0p01nt/LogicApp-Device-Compliance/README.md

 # Logic App for Adding Extended Attributes to Non-Compliant Devices

 This repository contains a Logic App that identifies non-compliant devices via Microsoft Graph and adds extended attributes (e.g., marking them as "non-compliant" in extensionAttribute1).
+Note: this is setup for commercial, you will have to change the graph endpoint for other cloud environments

 ## Overview